Polytechnic University of the Philippines Bataan: History

 On July 4, 1988, Dr. Samuel M. Salvador took over as Branch Director.
 He introduced corrective measures aimed at improving the administrative procedures and means of attaining efficiency in the delivery of services.
 Dr. Salvador was promoted and became the vice-president for Academic Affairs.
 Dr. Pedro Yunzal was designated Director on April 3, 1989.
 A creative researcher, he initiated the establishment of a Training and Research Center for students and faculty.
 In 1990, Dr. Romeo Q. Mendoza was given the authority to run the Branch but after a year, he went on an indefinite leave.

 Dr. Amelia C. Lapira assumed directorship on August 1, 1992.
 She worked for the offering of the programs Master in Education Management – Distance Learning System and Bachelor in Secondary Education.
 Various physical improvements were made during her administration.
 She was also responsible for paving the way for PUP and PEZA to negotiate the donation of the former BEPZ Medical Center to PUP as the permanent site of the University Branch.

 With the retirement from service of Dr. Amelia C. Lapira, Dr. Loreto V. Jao was installed as the Branch Director on October 12, 1999.
 It is during her incumbency that the transfer of PUP Bataan to its new and current site in Barangay Malaya and the former BEPZ Medical Center was facilitated.
 She subjected the newly renovated building to a complete face-lifting, focusing on cleanliness, proper maintenance and beautification.
 Rehabilitation of rooms to become the library, the audio-visual room, and the computer center was made during her term with the assistance of Cong.
 Enrique “Tet” Garcia and Sen. Ramon Magsaysay.

 In 2005, Dr. Marietta Z. De Guzman assumed position of directorship upon retirement of Dr. Jao.
 But after a year, Prof. Thelma D. Escalada took over as the Branch Director.
 Through Prof. Escalada's efforts, the Provincial Government of Bataan grant started granting the tuition fee refund program with the undergraduate students.
 It was also during her term when the Speech Laboratory equipment was made available and the Bachelor of Elementary Education program was offered in the Branch.

 After three years, PUP Bataan's responsibility was transferred under the leadership of Prof. Leonila J. Generales, the present Director of the Branch.
 During her first few months, the installation of the Speech Laboratory was finished and thirty (30) personal computers were donated by Gov. Enrique “Tet” Garcia.
 The Branch Library became a wi-fi zone, together with the Computer Laboratory.

 For two years now, Liquigaz Philippines has been awarding scholarships to poor but deserving students.
 Also, an external linkage with GNPower Manufacturing Coal Plant, Inc. with regard to providing a one-year Entrepreneurship Training Program to the residents of different barangays has also been created beginning last year.

-These milestones of the Branch mark the progressive development of the Branch, as well as the passion of the people behind these accomplishments in bringing out the best from its students.